polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 }
 ```

-This macro is similar to a derive macro in that it expands the pallet types and trait implementations by reading the input.
+The `#[pallet]` macro is similar to a derive macro in that it expands the pallet types and trait implementations by reading the input.
 In most cases, the macro doesn't modify any input.
 However, there are a few specific scenarios where—unlike a derive macro—this macro modifies its input.